Objective of this article

 Ceph seems a stable and very intuitive product, if you study the values during the configuration (see link below the official documentation).

-It offers several advantages that we have already listed above, however it is necessary to consider the space that is “lost”, and to accurately design storage (even externally) perhaps using a mixture of HDD and SSD to be used with the “caching” mechanisms described in previously.
+It offers several advantages that we have already listed above, however it is necessary to consider the space that is “lost”, and carefully design the storage.